Have you ever been treated unfairly?

 Types of discrimination

-The Human Rights Code lists three types of discrimination:
+The Human Rights Code explains three types of discrimination:

-The first step is always to talk to your employer, landlord or the service provider to resolve the situation.
-For instance, your workplace may have internal dispute resolution procedures in place that could help you air your grievance and find solutions.
-Similarly, stores or business establishments have customer service desks that handle complaints.
-If it cannot be resolved in this manner, you can file a complaint.
+The first step is to talk to your employer, landlord or the service provider to resolve the situation.
+Your workplace may have internal processes in place that could help you find solutions.
+Similarly, stores or business establishments may have customer service desks that handle complaints.
+If your issue cannot be resolved this way, file a complaint.
 This is a way to officially tell someone about your problem.

 What does “discrimination” mean?